 - Garnish: mint sprig

-Add the rum, lime juice and syrup into a shaker with ice and shake until well-chilled.
+Add the spiced rum, lime juice and demerara syrup into a shaker with ice and shake until well-chilled.

 Garnish with a mint sprig, and slowly pour the liqueur over the leaves and the top of the drink.

-*Housemade spiced rum: Add 1 stick of cinnamon, 5 ground cloves and 3 ground star anise to one 750 milliliter bottle of aged rum.
+*Housemade spiced rum: Add 1 stick of cinnamon, 5 crushed cloves and 3 crushed star anise to one 750 milliliter bottle of aged rum.
 Let steep for at least 12 hours or until desired flavor is achieved, then strain out solids.